ziali088/mojolicious-plugin-jsonapi/README.md

 `Mojolicious::Lite` is not supported yet as I personally felt that if you're dealing with database schemas and converting them into strict JSON structures, that's enough for you to think about migrating to `Mojolicious`.

-# ATTRIBUTES
+# OPTIONS

-- namespace
+- `namespace`

     The prefix that's added to all routes, defaults to 'api'.
+You can also provided an empty string as the namespace, meaing no prefix will be added.

 # METHODS